-(a) Evaluation of Cases for ADR
+(a) Evaluation of Cases for Alternative Dispute Resolution ("ADR")

-- (1) Upon request by any party or in its discretion, and at such times during the progress of the case as appear appropriate, the Court may assign any civil case which is not exempted hereunder for one or more mediation or settlement week conferences.
-With the consent of all parties, the Court will also consider assigning any case for any other type of dispute resolution process which is an alternative to traditional litigation, including a summary jury trial. - (2) Litigants shall consider the use of one or more alternative dispute resolution processes at the conference held pursuant to Fed.
+- (1) Upon request by any party or in its discretion and at such times during the progress of the case as appear appropriate, the Court may assign any civil case that is not exempted hereunder for one or more mediation or settlement week conferences.
+With the consent of all parties, the Court will also consider assigning any case for any other type of dispute resolution process that is an alternative to traditional litigation, including a summary jury trial. - (2) Litigants shall consider the use of one or more ADR processes at the conference held pursuant to Fed.
 R. Civ.
 P. 26(f).
-They shall also consult about phasing initial discovery to most economically and efficiently focus potential settlement discussions. - (3) The Court will consult with counsel at conferences held pursuant to Fed.
+They shall also confer about structuring initial discovery to focus potential settlement discussions most economically and efficiently. - (3) The Court will consult with counsel at conferences held pursuant to Fed.
 R. Civ.
 P. 16 about the application of ADR processes to the case.
-The Court may at any stage of any case convene a separate conference to be attended by the Trial Attorney and each party or their authorized representative to determine if the issues of the case, the needs and relationships of the parties, or other factors make further efforts at ADR appropriate for the potential resolution of the dispute.
+The Court may at any stage of any case convene a separate conference to be attended by the trial attorney and each party or their authorized representative to determine whether the issues of the case, the needs and relationships of the parties, or other factors make further efforts at ADR appropriate. - (b) Exclusion of Categories of Cases.
+Unless otherwise ordered in a specific case, the categories of cases exempted from initial disclosure by Fed.
+R. Civ.
+P. 26(a)(1)(B) are also exempt from assignment to mediation or settlement week conferences administered by this Court.
+Actions for review on an administrative record and actions by the United States to recover benefit payments or collect on student loans guaranteed by the United States may be assigned to such ADR proceedings as the ADR Coordinator at that location of the Court deems prudent.